History and Mission

 Special Collections at Appalachian State University formed with the opening of the Carol Grotnes Belk Library and Information Commons in 2005.
 The formation united three signature collections (W. L. Eury Appalachian Collection, Stock Car Racing Collection, and University Archives & Records) and began the development of the Rare Books & Manuscripts Collection.

-In keeping with the Library's mission, the core mission of Special Collections is to collect, preserve, and provide public access to primary and secondary source material in the above collecting areas.
-In addition, the unit promotes use of and education about collections through exhibits, instruction, public programming, and the World Wide Web.
-The collections and the activities of Special Collections support the teaching, learning, research, and scholarship of the Appalachian State University community, as well as the local, regional, national, and international research communities.
+The core mission of Special Collections is to collect, preserve, and provide access to original materials related to our primary collecting areas.
+We promote the use of our collections through exhibits, instruction, public programming, digitization, and social media.
+In addition, we house thoughtfully curated research collections consisting of secondary source material related to the Appalachian region and stock car racing.
+Our collections and activities support teaching, learning, research, and scholarship at Appalachian State University and beyond.

 Special Collections is composed of four signature collections:

 - The W. L. Eury Appalachian Collection documents the Appalachian Region from southwest New York to northeast Mississippi.